AlexHillberry/AlexHillberry.github.io/README.md

 # About Me

-Hello, I'm Alex Hillberry, a passionate aspiring healthcare analyst with a solid foundation in pharmacy.
-I bring a wealth of industry knowledge and proficiency in Python, R, SQL, and Excel.
+Hello, I'm Alex Hillberry, a passionate, aspiring healthcare analyst with pharmacy industry knowledge.
+I have an analytical mind for problem-solving and enjoy contemplating asking hard questions.
+My career interests include customer service metrics, insurance, and specialty drugs.

 ## Skills